-Yes, PS Plus owners get a 15% discount for buying a premium account and another unique decal for
+Yes, PS Plus owners get a discount for buying a premium account, a unique P-36 aircraft variant and another unique decal for decorating their vehicles.

-playing on the same server and even can form squads (up to 4 people) to play together regardless of user’s
+Yes, you are playing on the same server and even can form squads (up to 4 people) to play together regardless of user’s platform.

 You have to create a new account for PS4 and can’t use your existing account.

 You have to create a new NA PSN-account and can’t use your existing account.

 You can use any USB-compatible device - just plug-in them into system.

 Yes, it is used for head tracking so the player can look around in-game without using the controller.
 It can be enabled in game options and works only in cockpit view for planes.

 You can purchase Golden Eagles and Advanced Packs through PS Store - use the “Store” button in the upper right corner of hangar screen.